markNZed/processism-react-three/storyboard.md

 ## 14.3.
 Narration
 Now, we see a single entity represented by this large red shape.
 However, this entity isn't just a standalone object; it's a more complicated process composed of lower-level entities interacting with one another.
 As we peel back the layers, notice how each level of abstraction gives way to the next, revealing the underlying processes at play.

-We often reach a practical limit to how far we can go in breaking down these levels.
+We often reach a practical limit to how far we go in breaking down these levels.
 For example, a sociologist might consider an individual person as the fundamental entity, while a doctor might focus on cells within the body.
-Here, we treat the entities we’ve uncovered as fundamental, recognizing that what we perceive is a reflection of our attention and how we relate to the processes at different levels.
+At some elvel we treat the entities we’ve uncovered as fundamental.
+We can also note that what we perceive is a reflection of our attention and how we relate to the different levels.

-This exploration of levels reminds us that each entity we observe is part of a larger process, and what we consider 'fundamental' is often just a matter of perspective.
+This exploration of levels reminds us that each entity we observe is part of a larger process, and what we consider 'fundamental' is just a matter of perspective.

 # 15. Scene: Scale of Processes
 ## 15.1.
 Objective